Omikron: The Nomad Soul (Dreamcast)

 Its a pity really, Omikron is probably too ambitious for its own good.
 Sadly it is let down by a poor game camera, a frame rate that glitches and chugs to ridiculously low rates when you are moving from one area to another and frustrating and boring gameplay (find the object, give it to someone, trigger a cut scene).
 Couple that up to unlikable characters, confusing and unclear objectives and dire fighting and shooting sequences and you have a game that is best left languishing in the returned games bucket where it so clearly belongs.

-If you enjoyed this Omikron: The Nomad Soul review, you're encouraged to leave feedback and talk about it with members of the site's community.
-You don't even need an HonestGamers account to get involved in the discussion.
-Please remember to keep your comments respectful and on-topic or they may be deleted by a moderator.
-Thank you for your understanding!
+If you enjoyed this Omikron: The Nomad Soul review, you're encouraged to discuss it with the author and with other members of the site's community.
+If you don't already have an HonestGamers account, you can sign up for one in a snap.
+Thank you for reading!